NotWoods/tigeroakes.com/content/posts/_index.md

     link: /posts/index.xml
 ---

 My blog is where I learn out loud.
-Except notes on Web and Android development, and plenty of icon talk.
+I write about web and Android development, and plenty of icon talk.

 Occasionally I write articles elsewhere, you can find them here too.